A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Building microgrids

 \subsection{Microgrid Optimization without Considering Controllable Building Loads}

 In existing works, many DRL-based methods have been proposed for residential microgrids\cite{Fran2016,DominguezBarbero2020,ChenTianyi2019,Ji2019,Shuai2020}, where a microgrid is a low voltage distribution network comprising various distributed generation, storage devices, and responsive loads\cite{Liu2017}.
-For example, Francois-Lavet \emph{et al.} proposed a DQN-based energy management algorithm for a residential microgrid with the consideration of battery and hydrogen storage device to minimize the levelized energy cost, which is an economic assessment of the cost that covers all the expenses over the lifetime of the microgrid\cite{Fran2016}.
-In \cite{DominguezBarbero2020}, Dominguez-Barbero \emph{et al.} proposed a DQN-based energy management algorithm for an isolated residential microgrid to minimize the operating cost, which is the sum of DG generation cost and the penalty of non-served power demand.
-In \cite{ChenTianyi2019}, Chen \emph{et al.} proposed a DQN-based energy trading strategy for a microgrid to maximize the utility function, which is related to trading profit, retail profit, battery wear cost, demand penalty, and virtual penalty.
-In \cite{Ji2019}, Ji \emph{et al.} proposed a DQN-based energy management algorithm for a microgrid to minimize daily operating cost.
+For example, Francois-Lavet \emph{et al.} proposed a DQN-based control algorithm for a residential microgrid with the consideration of battery and hydrogen storage device to minimize the levelized energy cost\cite{Fran2016}.
+Similar work can be found in \cite{Ji2019}.
+However, power demand is assumed to be satisfied in \cite{Fran2016}.
+For an isolated residential microgrid, load shedding may happen when the total power supply is smaller than the total power demand.
+At this time, non-served power demand should be penalized.
+Based on this observation, Dominguez-Barbero \emph{et al.} proposed a DQN-based microgrid optimization algorithm to minimize the sum of DG generation cost and the penalty of non-served power demand\cite{DominguezBarbero2020}.
+Different from the above works, Chen \emph{et al.} investigated a peer-to-peer energy trading problem among multiple microgrids\cite{ChenTianyi2019}.
+Moreover, a DQN-based energy trading strategy was proposed to maximize the utility function in a microgrid, which is related to trading profit, retail profit, battery wear cost, demand penalty, and virtual penalty.
+Simulation results based on one-year real generation and demand data showed the effectiveness of the proposed strategy.
+Although some advances have been made in above efforts, the proposed DQN-based methods can not deal with DRL problems with continuous actions (e.g., the generation output of DGs\cite{LeiTan2020}).